AdamSobieski/Narratology/Content/Knowledge.md

 }
 ```

-Other functionalities to be considered include providing developers with means to provide `IEqualityComparer` instances for types.
+Other functionalities to be considered include: (1) providing developers with the means to provide `IEqualityComparer` instances for types, and (2) formatting expressions to strings.

 ### Builtins and Extension Methods for Working with Rules and Queries